Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |2nd|1 Action|10 feet|V,S,|1 minute concentration|Transmutation|none|

-Two nodes appear in the air 10 feet appart and electric energy crackles between them accelerating anything that passes thru.
+Two nodes appear in the air 10 feet apart and electric energy crackles between them accelerating anything that passes thru.
 The first time a creature would pass through the gate each round, they gain 30 feet movement speed until the end of its turn.
-A projectile that passes through gets a +1 to hit and deal 1d6 additional force damage
+Allied projectiles that passes through gets a +3 to hit and deal 1d6 additional force damage.

-As a bonus action on your turn you can move the gate 30ft.
+As a bonus action on your turn you can move the gate to a area within 10 feet of you.

-**At Higher Levels.** When cast with a spell slot of lvl 3 or higher the speed of the creature and the damage is increased by 5ft and 1d6 respectively.
+**At higher levels.** When cast with a spell slot 3rd level or higher the movement speed increases by 15ft for each level.
+When cast with a spell slot of 4th level the duration increases to 1 hour.
+When cast at a spel level of 6th level the duration increases to 8 hours.

 ---